richardimaoka/alpakka-blog-post/README.md

 source.via(cassandraFlow).to(sink).run(materializer);
 ```

-The above example is similar to `CassandraSink`, where the difference is that Cassandra is a `Flow`,
+The above example is similar to `CassandraSink`, so we are not going too much detail about the example again.
-so elements passes through `CassandraFlow` to a different `Sink`.

 Also, what we discussed in the note about the `CassandraSink` parallelism applies to `CassandraFlow` too.

 ### More realistic example

 - Replacement to DB polling

-One good use case of CassandraFlow is replacement of DB polling.
-It is a common use case that
+One good use case of `CassandraFlow` is replacement of DB polling.
+It is a common requirement that
 you want to perform a certain operation whenever there is a new row inserted into a database.

 A traditional way to achieve this is to periodical DB polling - query the database (e.g.) every X minutes,
-and if you find new rows inserted, perform the operation on them.
+and if you find new rows inserted, perform operations on them.
 To see if there are new rows inserted,
 the client which polls the database remembers the last element processed, and only fetches rows which
 are newer than that timestamp.